 “Let’s just find Jin Ling, quickly,” Wei Wuxian replied.

 He knew not if he managed to hide his fear from her.
-Either way Jiang Yanli looked at him for a long second before acquiescing.
+Either way, Jiang Yanli looked at him for a long second before acquiescing.

 She had always been like this, Wei Wuxian reflected as they approached the edifice.
 Fairy’s barks turned to pained and terrified whines.
 He refused to enter with them, sticking close to the front steps without putting so much as a paw on it, and Jiang Yanli scratched the top of his head with a hand before going inside, her head held high.
-She had always remained so dignified in her fear and loss; be it half-starved and broken-boned in that cave in Qishan or flying all the way to Lanling on her own, after separating him and Jiang Cheng from what could have been a bloody fight.
+She had always remained so dignified in her fear and loss; be it half-starved and broken-boned in that cave in Qishan or fleeing all the way to Lanling on her own, after separating him and Jiang Cheng from what could have been a bloody fight.

 Now, with her son missing and the unmistakable trace of death and curses on the night air, she stood as strong as a tree herself.

 Wei Wuxian bowed his head and followed her inside.
 The dog whined but made no move to enter.

 Whatever Nie Huaisang had said about those burial grounds, the mounds of which rounded under the trees behind the funeral home, people from his sect obviously came often.
 A layer of dust had gathered, no older than a few weeks.
 Torches rested upon the door frame, ready to be carried around.